quantaliz/solana-agent-kit/README.md

 5. Blinks plugin (`@solana-agent-kit/plugin-blinks`): Blinks operations for Solana protocols such as arcade games and more soon to come.
 6. **Cypherpunk special**: Payments plugin (`@solana-agent-kit/plugin-payments`): Make x402-based payments between AI agents using Solana blockchain for protected API access and service payments.
 7. **Cypherpunk special**: MCP Payments plugin (`examples/x402-payments-mcp`): Make x402-based payments using MCP with Claude Code or Codex AI agents using Solana blockchain.

-NOTE: If you are having troubles compiling because of "Out-of-Memory", use `NODE_OPTIONS="--max-old-space-size=6144"`

 ## Quick Start